 Now, keep reading to find out how to work with Theme Colors by applying and managing them.

-To apply a set of Theme Colors, select your slide(s) first.
+To apply a set of Theme Colors, select your slide(s) at first.
 Then, click Design > Colors > click the colors you want.
 This way, ActivePresenter applies the new Theme Colors to all slides that share the same Slide Master as the selected slide(s).

 To have more options, right-click a set of colors and do one of the following: